Afifaabutool/present/README.md

 ../bin/present source.pre
 ```

 present expects the presence of a `font.ttf` file which is to be used for the presentation.
-In the example folder a symlink to the poppins-regular is provided. feel free to change it to any font you like
+In the example folder a symlink to the poppins-regular is provided. feel free to change it to any font you like:wq